Aldrin0905/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
-## Date:
+## Date:28-05-2025
+##reg:212223240005
+##Name:Aldrin S

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to display the configuration details of my laptop.

 ## DESIGN STEPS:
 ### Step 1: